 - Resources created by students, for students

 - Participation in the annual Safer Internet Day

 - Weekly content in the school newsletter

-If you have any questions regarding e-Safety then feel free to get in touch with us or in an emergency use the CEOP Report Abuse button, located at the bottom of every page on our website.
+If you have any concerns regarding Online Safety then please contact Mrs Nearney (Lead DSP) on the main school number: 01462 622300.
+Alternatively you can email Mrs Nearney on email@example.com.
+In an emergency use the CEOP Report Abuse button, located at the bottom of every page on our website.

 We are also creating custom media for parents to help them understand how to set up privacy settings on a variety of websites, which can be found below.
 Be sure to check regularly for the latest information when it is posted.

 This is a list of useful pages regarding e-Safety.
 Each site has a brief description next to it which has some more information which can be useful for you.